Understanding the risks of untreated MAC lung disease

 Studies show that having a MAC (Mycobacterium avium complex) infection can cause damage to the lungs which can worsen over time.
 This is why NTM experts recommend starting treatment rather than waiting, especially for those with a more severe infection, a compromised immune system, severe fatigue or other signs of decreased quality of life, or cavitary disease.
 Despite this, many people with MAC may delay treatment due to:

-• lung condition treatment checklist
+• lung condition checklist

 Treatment priority of other diseases